MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks.md

 After the notebooks have been uploaded, you can find them under **My Notebooks**.

+## Manage notebooks

+You can rename, delete, duplicate, and download en existing notebook in Azure Quantum.

+1. Click on your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
+1. Click on **Jupyter Notebooks**.
+1. Click on your notebook in **My Notebooks** and click on the context pane (**...**).
+1. Select the option you want to perform.

+IMG

 ## Next steps

 - [Quickstart: Create a quantum-based random number generator in Azure Quantum](xref:microsoft.quantum.quickstarts.computing)